 Marlene Mejia Weiss, Executive Director of Outreach

-Marlene is Parent Matchmaker, Baby Whisperer, and Communications/Community-Building Lead of The Inc. She can be found walking around The Inc. helping a baby fall asleep or playing with little ones in the cowork + coplay room in-between meetings with potential partners, members and community supporters.
+Marlene is Parent Matchmaker, Baby Whisperer, and Outreach/Community-Building Lead of The Inc. She can be found walking around The Inc. helping a baby fall asleep or playing with little ones in the cowork + coplay room in-between meetings with potential partners, members and community supporters.

 With a background in sports marketing and licensed consumer products, Marlene didn't start cultivating her entrepreneurial spirit until her six year stint as a full-time parent to her two boys.
 Using her previous work experience, recently updated skills in digital marketing and mothering “know-how” for fostering adaptability and managing chaos, she embarked on a career onramp that included marketing projects for early stage startups and freelance marketing for small businesses.